Shared Ownership

 Shared ownership schemes are a cross between buying and renting; aimed mainly at first-time buyers.
 These schemes are intended to support those people who don’t earn enough to buy a home outright.
 Most of the homes available are newly built, but some are properties being re-sold by housing associations.
 You own a share and then rent the part you don’t own at a reduced rate.
 With shared ownership, you buy between a quarter and three-quarters of a property, with the option to buy a bigger share in the property at a later date.

-See an example of a shared ownership development we're currently marketing - Yeatman Court.
+See some examples of shared ownership developments we're currently marketing - Yeatman Court and Parkside.

 Am I eligible for Shared Ownership?